 Be on Time

 Hopefully, good manners and showing up to events on time are values that have been instilled in you from a young age.
-Being on time, especially when it comes to bills, will help you avoid late fees.
+Being on time, especially when it comes to bills, will help you avoid late fees & will help you stay on course when rebuilding your credit score.
 There are several apps out there that let users set up automatic payments so that they can live frugally by not risking a late payment.

 Your goal should also be to pay off current debts, repairing your credit, and keeping your credit card balances at zero.
 Prioritize your largest debts first with the highest interest rates.
 You can use the snowball method or the avalanche method to minimize your debts (see our previous blogs for more on this!).